kshitijv256/Todo-App-JS/README.md

 ## Todo-App-JS
-UI is implemented for the previous todo-app which was CLI based using EJS and tailwindCSS
+UI is implemented for the previous todo-app which was CLI based<br>
+using EJS and tailwindCSS